Shaikngit/Bicep_GithubCode/PE_PLS_VM_IntLB_VM/Readme.md

 # Bicep Deployment Script

-This repository contains a Bicep script for Private Link Service
+This repository contains a Bicep script for Lab purpose of Private End point / Private Link Service

+The PLS is associated to ILB of the backend VM

 ## File Structure

 - `main.bicep`: The main Bicep script that defines the infrastructure.

 ## Prerequisites

 - VS Code installed